airbytehq/airbyte/docs/integrations/sources/incident-io.md

 ## Set up the Adjust source connector

 1. Click **Sources** and then click **+ New source**.
-2. On the Set up the source page, select **Incdient** from the Source type dropdown.
+2. On the Set up the source page, select **Incdient.io** from the Source type dropdown.
 3. Enter a name for your new source.
 4. For **API Key**, enter your API key obtained in the previous step.
 7. Click **Set up source**.